issaurabhpandey/god-poc/README.md

 # god-poc
-This repo is for GOD Interview pic
+This repo is for GOD Interview poc